-From initial confusion to inspiration – learning working life skills in project hatcheries
+From initial confusion to inspiration – learning working life skills

 Like jumping in at the deep end.
 That may be how participants of the project hatchery course at Turku University of Applied Sciences feel in their first semester.
 Students Aino Virtanen and Iina Niinivaara found the course helpful for finding employment and developing their confidence, professional competence and organizational skills.